gisinnovationmy/Feature-Transfer-Tool-/README.md

 We’ve just started and implemented only basic functionality.
 We plan to extend the list of services and add new functionality.

-We will be grateful for feedback, links to services that can be openly used, etc. Pull-requests are welcome at Github.
+We will be grateful for feedback.
+Pull-requests are welcome at Github.

 Check user guide to get started or ask general questions and comments in the discussion section.